-FORWARD LOOKING INFORMATION 1
+FORWARD-LOOKING INFORMATION 1

 CORPORATE STRUCTURE 2

 GENERAL DEVELOPMENT OF THE BUSINESS 3

-DESCRIPTION OF THE BUSINESS 5
+DESCRIPTION OF THE BUSINESS 6

+General Overview 6

-Summary of Products
+Summary of Products and Services 8

 Revenue and Business Model

-Revenues by Product Category
+Revenues by Product Category .
+12

-Pricing
+Pricing .
+12

-Principal Markets 11
+Principal Markets .
+13

-Selling and Distribution Methods
+Selling and Distribution Methods .
+14

 Production Process

-Competition 15
+Competition .
+17

-Intangible Properties
+Intangible Properties .
+19

-Business Cycles 18
+Business Cycles .
+20

-Employees 18
+Employees .
+20

-Foreign Operations 18
+Foreign Operations .
+20

-Restructuring 19

-RISK FACTORS 19
+RISK FACTORS 20

-DIVIDENDS 24
+DIVIDENDS

-DESCRIPTION OF CAPITAL STRUCTURE 24
+DESCRIPTION OF CAPITAL STRUCTURE 25

-MARKET FOR SECURITIES 25
+MARKET FOR SECURITIES 26

+Trading Price and Volume .
+26

+Prior Sales

-ESCROWED SECURITIES 25
+ESCROWED SECURITIES

-DIRECTORS AND EXECUTIVE OFFICERS 26
+DIRECTORS AND EXECUTIVE OFFICERS

-LEGAL PROCEEDINGS AND REGULATORY ACTIONS 29
+LEGAL PROCEEDINGS AND REGULATORY ACTIONS

-INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS 29
+INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS .
+30

-TRANSFER AGENT AND REGISTRAR 29
+TRANSFER AGENT AND REGISTRAR

-MATERIAL CONTRACTS 29
+MATERIAL CONTRACTS

-INTERESTS OF EXPERTS 29
+INTERESTS OF EXPERTS

-AUDIT COMMITTEE INFORMATION 30
+AUDIT COMMITTEE INFORMATION

 ADDITIONAL INFORMATION

-SCHEDULE A (Audit Committee Charter) A-1
+SCHEDULE A - Audit Committee Charter A-1

-FORWARD LOOKING INFORMATION
+FORWARD-LOOKING INFORMATION

-In the interest of providing the shareholders and potential investors of Intermap Technologies[®] Corporation ("Intermap" or the "Company) with information about the Company and its subsidiaries, including management's assessment of Intermap's[®] and its subsidiaries' future plans and operations, certain information provided in this Annual Information Form ("AIF") constitutes forward-looking statements or information (collectively, "forward-looking statements").
+In the interest of providing the shareholders and potential investors of Intermap Technologies[®] Corporation ("Intermap" or the "Company") with information about the Company and its subsidiaries, including management's assessment of Intermap's[®] and its subsidiaries' future plans and operations, certain information provided in this Annual Information Form ("AIF") constitutes forward-looking statements or information (collectively, "forward-looking statements").
 Forwardlooking statements are typically identified by words such as "may", "will", "should", "could", "anticipate," "expect," "project," "estimate," "forecast," "plan," "intend," "target," "believe," and similar words suggesting future outcomes or statements regarding an outlook.
-Although Intermap believes that these forward-looking statements are based on assumptions that Intermap considers to be reasonable based on the information available on the date such statements are made, such statements are not guarantees of future performance and readers are cautioned against placing undue reliance on forward-looking statements.
+Although these forward-looking statements are based on assumptions that Intermap considers to be reasonable based on the information available on the date such statements are made, such statements are not guarantees of future performance and readers are cautioned against placing undue reliance on forward-looking statements.
 By their nature, these statements involve a variety of assumptions, known and unknown risks and uncertainties, and other factors which may cause actual results, levels of activity, and achievements to differ materially from those expressed or implied by such statements.
-The forward looking information contained in this AIF is based on certain assumptions and analysis by management of the Company in light of its experience and perception of historical trends, current conditions and expected future development and other factors that it believes are appropriate.
+The forward-looking information contained in this AIF is based on certain assumptions and analysis by management of the Company in light of its experience and perception of historical trends, current conditions and expected future development and other factors that it believes are appropriate.

-The material factors and assumptions used to develop the forward-looking statements herein include, but are not limited to, the following: (i) there will be adequate liquidity available to the Company to carry out its operations; (ii) the Company will continue to maintain sufficient and effective production capabilities with respect to the cost to produce its products; (iii) there will be no significant reduction in the availability of qualified and cost-effective human resources; (iv) the continued sales success of Intermap's products and services; (v) the continued success of business development activities; (vi) the continued existence and productivity of subsidiary operations; (vii) there will be no significant delays in the development and commercialization of the Company's products; (viii) new products and services will continue to grow in the foreseeable future; (x) there will be no significant barriers to the integration of the Company's products and services into customers' applications; and (xi) superior 3D geospatial technologies/products do not develop that would render the Company's current product offerings obsolete.
+The material factors and assumptions used to develop the forward-looking statements herein include, but are not limited to, the following: (i) there will be adequate liquidity available to the Company to carry out its operations; (ii) the Company will continue to maintain sufficient and effective production capabilities to compete on the cost of its products; (iii) there will be no significant reduction in the availability of qualified and cost-effective human resources; (iv) the continued sales success of Intermap's products and services; (v) the continued success of business development activities; (vi) the continued existence and productivity of subsidiary operations; (vii) there will be no significant delays in the development and commercialization of the Company's products; (viii) new products and services will continue to grow in the foreseeable future; (x) there will be no significant barriers to the integration of the Company's products and services into customers' applications; (xi) the Company will be able to maintain compliance with applicable contractual and regulatory obligations and requirements, and (xii) superior geospatial technologies/products do not develop that would render the Company's current product offerings obsolete.